maryiasa/Empik/README.md

 JavaFaker is employed to generate realistic fake data during tests.
 You can customize the fake data generation as needed in your test classes.

-SON files are utilized for managing test data for Api tests.
+JSON files are utilized for managing test data for Api tests.